 900g cream cheese

 1 tsp vanilla extract

 100g white chocolate

-Preheat the oven to 160 C. Prepare a 22.5cm springform tin by greasing, cutting a round of baking paper to fit the bottom of it, and firmly wrapping in tin foil.
-The tin foil is to prevent water from leaking in when baking in a water bath, which is preferable but I was unable to do as we don't have a roasting dish.
+Preheat the oven to 160 C. Prepare a 22.5cm springform tin by greasing, cutting a round of baking paper to fit the bottom of it, and a strip to line the edge (so the edges are smooth when you unmold it), and firmly wrapping in tin foil.
+The tin foil is to prevent water from leaking in when baking in a water bath.

-Crush the digestive biscuits and mix with brown sugar, cocoa and melted butter to make the crust.
-Press into your prepared tin, evenly coating the base and sides.
+Crush the gingernuts and mix with brown sugar, cocoa and melted butter to make the crust.
+Press into your prepared tin, evenly coating the base.